Already a DIA Member? Sign in. Not a member? Join.

 Overview

-This on-demand training course answers common questions and addresses topics such as confidence intervals, hypothesis testing, trial designs, and methods for establishing noninferiority and equivalence.
-This course will increase the level of statistical knowledge of nonstatisticians so that collaborative efforts of statisticians and nonstatisticians on clinical investigative teams can be improved.
+This on-demand training course will cover common questions and address confidence intervals, hypothesis testing, trial designs, and methods for establishing noninferiority and equivalence.
+The focus of the course is to increase the statistical knowledge of non-statisticians so that collaborative efforts of statisticians and non-statisticians on clinical investigative teams can be improved.

 What you will learn